KTM: Joint ventures

 KTM started exporting their GS model to the US in 1968 through an American importer, John Penton under the Penton brand.
 This joint venture lasted until KTM established KTM America Inc. in Ohio in 1978.

 In 2005, KTM-Sportmotocycle began a partnership with ATV manufacturer Polaris Industries with the goal of shared research, and more importantly shared distribution networks.
 This partnership was a two-year trial arrangement, at the end of which both parties had the option of merging the two companies into one.
 In 2006, KTM announced that the partnership with Polaris had been downgraded, and would instead only supply their 450cc and 510cc RFS engines to Polaris.

 In January 2008, Bajaj announced that it would jointly develop two new 125cc and 200cc bikes for Europe and the Far East.
 The bikes would be badged KTM.
 In January 2012, Bajaj launched the Duke 200 model in India.

-In November 2022 KTM acquired a 25,1 % stake in the iconic italian motorcycle manufacturer MV Agusta.
+In November 2022 KTM acquired a 25,1 % stake in the Italian motorcycle manufacturer MV Agusta.

+KTM Bikes

+KTM as a brand is also used by KTM Fahrrad GmbH, which, as the exclusive licensee, manufactures bicycles and bicycle accessories.
+This company originated by the spin-off of KTM in 1991 and shares the same history and heritage as that of KTM Motorcycles.